Peter O'Higgins: Legacy

-It has been alleged that the main reason for Prior O'Higgins' execution without a formal trial was that a synod at Kells, County Meath chaired by Archbishop Hugh O'Reilly had recently announced, "That, whereas the Catholics of Ireland have taken up arms in defense of their religion, for the preservation of the King, already threatened with destruction by the Puritans, as likewise for the security of their own lives, possessions, and liberty; we, on the part of the Catholics, declare these proceedings to be most just and lawful.
+It has been alleged that the main reason for O'Higgins' execution without a formal trial was that a synod at Kells, County Meath chaired by Archbishop Hugh O'Reilly had recently announced, "That, whereas the Catholics of Ireland have taken up arms in defense of their religion, for the preservation of the King, already threatened with destruction by the Puritans, as likewise for the security of their own lives, possessions, and liberty; we, on the part of the Catholics, declare these proceedings to be most just and lawful.
 Nevertheless, if, in the pursuit of these objects, any person or persons should be actuated by motives if avarice, malice, or revenge, we declare such persons to be guilty of a grievous offense, and deservedly subject to the censures of the Church, unless upon advice they change their intentions and pursue a different course."
-Fr.
 O'Higgins believed otherwise and claimed before his death that Sir Charles Coote's signed pardon proved that his imprisonment, trial before a drumhead court-martial, and death sentence were motivated solely in odium fidei ("out of hatred of the Faith").

 According to Augustine Valkenberg, "Early in the morning of 23 March 1642, one of Ormonde's kinsmen brought him the information that he had seen the body of Peter Higgins hanging on a scaffold.
 Ormonde taxed the Lord's Justices with his death.
 They blamed Coote, saying that he had hanged Higgins without their knowledge, but when Ormonde demanded that he be brought to task for his crime, they refused."

 Despite his efforts to save O'Higgins' life, the latter's execution along with those of many other priests was a major factor in the reluctance and often outright unwillingness of Catholic Royalists to trust or join forces with Ormonde, even a few years later when they faced a common enemy.

-Peter O'Higgins' life and death was carefully investigated and publicized by the Dominican Order and other Irish refugees throughout Catholic Europe, particularly through the written accounts by Anthony Bruodin and John Punch.
+O'Higgins' life and death was carefully investigated and publicized by the Dominican Order and other Irish refugees throughout Catholic Europe, particularly through the written accounts by Anthony Bruodin and John Punch.
 When interest in the Irish Catholic Martyrs was revived following Catholic Emancipation in 1829, the name of Peter O'Higgins was firmly established on the list.The evidence was examined in an Ordinary Process held in Dublin in 1904 and submitted to the Holy See.
-In February 1915, Pope Benedict XV authorized the introduction of Peter O'Higgins cause for Catholic Sainthood, which was examined further in the Apostolic Process held at Dublin between 1917 and 1930, upon which the results were again submitted to the Holy See.
+In February 1915, Pope Benedict XV authorized the introduction of O'Higgins cause for Catholic sainthood, which was examined further in the Apostolic Process held at Dublin between 1917 and 1930, upon which the results were again submitted to the Holy See.

 On 27 September 1992, Peter O'Higgins and 16 other Irish Catholic Martyrs were Beatified in Rome by Pope John Paul II.
 June 20 was assigned as their feast day.